 Signal Codes

-HT (or h/t, or simply ^@name) A hat tip.
-And acknowledgement to the person who brought the item to my attention.
-Often preferred over "via" when substantial changes were made to the tweet content, meaning, or purpose, but where some credit/appreciation is still due.
+HT (or h/t, or simply ^@name) Stands for "Hat Tip," an acknowledgement to the person who brought the item to my attention.
 While HT is the most common variant, I've now switched to the programmer's "hat" (^) symbol.
 It saves two characters (including the space after HT), and that is not an insignificant savings in Twitterville's 140 character space.

 FTW – "For The Win."